 When you walk around the city, the peaceful atmosphere will make you marvel at its beauty.
 It will offer you- urban vibrancy, colonial-era charm, and access to some of the best cultural events, natural reserves, secluded beaches, art, and archaeological reserves.

-You’ll not find this city too cramped up or unsafe.
+You’ll not find this city too cramped or unsafe.
 Mérida is like the Mexican heaven- other than the times when you have to be careful about the city buses racing by and honking taxis.

-Puebla is a picturesque town in the mountain, located at just a 2 hours drive from Mexico City.
+Puebla is a picturesque town in the mountains, located at just a 2 hours drive from Mexico City.
 It is as old-fashioned as endearing, featuring modern designs and beautiful colonial architecture.
 In this picture-perfect colonial city, you’ll find a sense of grandeur within the colorful street markets and a glimpse of the snow-capped volcanoes.

 It’s a pleasure to stroll down the narrow streets of this city as it lives up to its UNESCO World Heritage Site status.
 Alluring buildings painted with yellow, burgundy, pink, and pale blue colors, with Juliet-style balconies that overlook the tapering, cobblestone streets.